Goodbye Sandfly Garden

 Calendula joined our garden as a forest of seedling volunteers from my friend Nicky’s garden.
 On sunny days throughout summers I dried the petals on a baking sheet in the back of our 1984 Mazda 323.

-Four gardens and 12 years later, calendula has been added to each one.
+Five gardens and 18 years later, calendula has been added to each one.
 Once established it will self seed each year, and it’s very easy to change its location in the garden.
 It blooms prolifically for months on end with the most amazing clear orange colour and simple form.
 I let it grow amongst the vegetables, providing attraction to the bees and other pollinators as well as working as a general pest repellent.
 The smell of calendula is strong and unique, giving me the same warmth and comfort as brushing up against my tomato plants.

 Calendula in the Bath